Neighborhood Streets Program

 Community involvement is an important part of all traffic calming projects.
 The people who live and work in the project area have the opportunity to become actively involved in the process.

-Individuals may request yard signs or temporary speed radar trailer placement without requesting a safety campaign.
+Individuals may request yard signs, temporary speed radar trailer placement or a full safety campaign.

 Parking by Permit is a program to reduce parking infiltration in situations where neighborhood parking is being burdened by vehicles that do not belong to the neighborhood.